 That’s what we’re here to answer; taking in everything from overall design through their cameras, battery performance, specs, features and – of course – price.
 Oh, and it's worth nothing that there's also the Pixel 5a and 2022 iPhone SE that have launched since, if you want something even newer.

-Both of these mobiles pack the sort of punch that lands you among the best smartphones despite their low price, but, if you need a more in-depth intelligence briefing on the one you're leaning towards after our run-down, you can check out our individual Google Pixel 4A review and our Apple iPhone SE review.
+Both the Pixel 4a and iPhone SE pack the sort of punch that lands you among the best smartphones despite their low price, but if you need a more in-depth intelligence briefing on the one you're leaning towards after our run-down, you can check out our individual Google Pixel 4A review and our Apple iPhone SE review.

 Google Pixel 4a vs iPhone SE: Design & Display